MichaelT2828/Unit_3/Homework/howtosubmit.md

 #### Manipulating terminal
 "cd {directory name}" to move around terminal
 - from terminal home do "cd Desktop" to go to desktop
+- cd - to go backwards 1 directory

 "ls" to view files within current directory